Inquiry into London's deadly Grenfell fire begins asking who was to blame

 “One finds in these detailed and carefully crafted statements no trace of any acceptance of any responsibility for what happened at Grenfell Tower,” he said.

-The main contractor in charge of the refurbishment was privately owned British firm Rydon.
-The cladding supplier was the U.S. firm Arconic Inc, while the makers of the insulation material used as part of the cladding system were Celotex Corp, a U.S. subsidiary of France’s Saint-Gobain.
+The main contractor in charge of the refurbishment was the privately owned British firm Rydon Maintenance Ltd. The cladding suppliers included a French subsidiary of the U.S. firm Arconic Inc and the makers of the insulation material used as part of the cladding system were Celotex Ltd, a British subsidiary of France’s Saint-Gobain.

-London’s Metropolitan Police, who are conducting their own investigation into the fire, have said they were considering possible criminal charges including gross negligence manslaughter, corporate manslaughter and breaches of the Health and Safety Act.
+London’s Metropolitan Police, who are conducting their own investigation into the fire, have said they were considering possible criminal charges, including gross negligence manslaughter, corporate manslaughter and breaches of the Health and Safety Act.

-But the police have said they would not announce any decisions on charges until the public inquiry had concluded, because they needed to take into account its findings.
+But the police have said they would not announce any decisions on charges until the public inquiry has concluded, because they needed to take into account its findings.

 Phase one of the inquiry, now complete, established that the fire had started in a fourth-floor flat due to a faulty refrigerator, before breaking out to the external cladding and engulfing the tower, re-entering the building via the windows.